gunharth/laravel-elixir-concept-op/README.md

 - run gulp to publish all assets to the public folder
 - check out the Laravel Elixier docs https://laravel.com/docs/5.3/elixir

-I highly recommend [Valet](https://laravel.com/docs/5.3/valet) for develoment on a Mac.
+If your on a Mac, I highly recommend [Valet](https://laravel.com/docs/5.3/valet) for develoment.

 ## To use with Laravel
-- merge all into the Laraval structure and move public index.html into your blade views.
+- merge all assets into the Laraval structure and move public/index.html into your blade views.

 The template is released under the Creative Commons Attribution 3.0 License https://creativecommons.org/licenses/by/3.0